peterujah/php-router-template/README.md

 $template->Render("home")->withDept(1);
 ```

-Using the class with [Bramus Router](https://github.com/bramus/router).
+Using the class with [Bramus Router](https://github.com/bramus/router) or any other php router as you wish.
 Initialize your router instance
 ```php
 $router = new \Bramus\Router\Router();
 ```